builderosft7/bitcoin-donate/README.md

 ## Working Demo & Sample Code

-There's a working demo available [here](http://static.danielquinn.org/bitcoin-donate/demo/), or you can just grab this repo and open `index.html` in the `demo` directory.
+There's a working demo available [here](http://static.danielquinn.org/bitcoin-donate/demo/), as well as a [jsfiddle](http://jsfiddle.net/T5uSN/4/) if you're into that sort of thing, or you can just grab this repo and open `index.html` in the `demo` directory.

 There's some examples in the source of the demo if you want to see what kinds of options you have as a developer using this code.